 Who takes the lead for editorial planning and coordination?
 Who should be in charge (internal departments, external agencies, editors, graphics, etc.)?

 - Content creation

 Based on the example of an online blog: Who writes the articles?
+Is there a designated content manager?
 And: Where and from whom is the knowledge obtained?